Join Date: Mar 2019

 Steripen (10) — never used

 This is not a complete list.
 I’m sure we’re missing and/or didn’t identify something.
 We’ll do our best to represent everything as accurate as possible, however.
 Also, I’m no mechanic, but I’ll also do my best to answer any technical questions you may have.

-As of now (late March 2019), we plan to sell the Sportsmoblie in the next three to six months.
-And we’d certainly consider selling it sooner for a full-priced offer.
+As of now (August 2019), we plan to sell the Sportsmoblie in the next three months.
+We’d prefer to meet someone after Sept.
+11th but can be flexible.
 Obviously, like any overlanding vehicle, our Sportsmobile is best experienced and evaluated on-site.
 However, we realize that may not be possible.
 We’ll also do our best to make reasonable accommodations to deliver and/or ship it.
-Of the major South American cities, we’ll be closest to Santiago, Chile in next few months.
+The closest airport is in Bariloche, Argentina.
+The closest major South American city is Santiago, Chile.

 Besides our toiletries, clothing, and electronics, we plan to leave everything in the van.
 It’s ready to go.
 Head back up north.
 Or continue traveling the world.
 You can decide, after taking possession, what things you wanna keep or donate.
 However, if there’s anything on the lists above that you know you don’t want, please let me know, and we’ll decide to either keep them or donate them ourselves.

 Please let me know what questions you have!